-CAMG Membership – After you complete your Extension Master Gardener re-certification through the VMS, print off your receipt and include it with your completed CAMG membership application.
+CAMG 2019 Membership – After you complete your Extension Master Gardener recertification through the VMS, print off your receipt and include it with your completed CAMG membership application.
 (Please note that our membership fee includes both local CAMG and MMGA, Inc. dues.)
-Mail the completed application, the receipt from your 2017 re-certification, and the check to: CAMG / P.O.
+Mail your completed application, the receipt from your 2019 recertification, and your check to: CAMG / P.O.
 Box 4941 / East Lansing, MI 48826.

-Smart Gardening tip sheets: Three new and one updated Smart Gardening tip sheets are now available.
-They are designated with a “NEW” or “Updated” label at the Gardening in Michigan website (off the “Smart Gardening Resources” link).
-Be sure to check out the whole site as things have changed again!
+Smart Gardening tip sheets: So far, three new Smart Gardening tip sheets are now available.
+They are designated with a “New for 2019” label at the Gardening in Michigan website (off the “Smart Gardening Resources” link).
+Be sure to check out the whole site as things continue to change!

 Protecting and Enhancing Pollinators in Urban Landscapes for the U.S. Central Region (MSU Extension bulletin E3314).
 The following people from MSU contributed: Dr. David Smitley, Diane Brown-Rytlewski, Erwin Elsner, and Joy N. Landis.
 Click here to go to an article where you can download it.